alirezaarzehgar/dhcpd/README.md

  - sqlite3 (for lease module)
  - python3 (for lease module)

+### features
+ - sqlite3 database used for lease system
+ - save pidfile on `/run/dhcpd.pid`
+ - daemon support

 # Build and run

 First of all you should install `dhcp-lease` dependencies